What Should Be Included in a Business Plan Financial Pro Forma?

 If all of the above sounds daunting, you’re right it is.
 And believe me it is not worth it for any entrepreneur to try to build it themselves – you have better things to do.
 And it’s really not worth it to pay some financial wizard $5k - $25k to try to build it for you, because there will be bugs (despite everyone’s best intentions), there will be lots of “translation” errors with them trying to figure out what you mean, it will be very cumbersome and hard to change and iterate, and the cost and time to try to get it built is literally prohibitive.

 Startups should only invest time and large amounts of money building capability that is both strategic and recurring.
 Since a startup financial model pro forma is a one-time effort to help you refine your plan and get your funding prior to switching to accounting software once your startup is underway, my advice is to use the Startup Financial Model software that I built exactly for this purpose.
 And it did take 20 years and all of the skill sets listed above, etc.

-Alternatively, if you are a startup advisor and you are looking to advise startups in this area, I’d suggest that you partner with the Startup Financial Model so that your advice is a much higher value-added operational, financial, and strategic advice and not just spending time as a spreadsheet jockey.
+Alternatively, if you are a startup advisor and you are looking to advise startups in this area, I’d suggest that you contact us to partner with the Startup Financial Model so that your advice is a much higher value-added operational, financial, and strategic advice and not just spending time as a spreadsheet jockey.